raj-vivek/Full-Stack-Developer-Learning-Hub/2. Spring/6. Spring Database Access/README.md

 Spring abstracts a lot of the manual configuration, so developers typically interact with JPA's EntityManager interface but rely on Spring for configuration and transaction management.

-1. EntityManagerFactory: In a Spring application, EntityManagerFactory is managed by Spring, and you don’t need to manually configure it.
+1. `EntityManagerFactory`: In a Spring application, `EntityManagerFactory` is managed by Spring, and you don’t need to manually configure it.
 Spring will inject it as a bean wherever required.
-2. EntityManager: In a Spring Hibernate application, EntityManager is typically injected or created by Spring through dependency injection.
+2. `EntityManager`: In a Spring Hibernate application, `EntityManager` is typically injected or created by Spring through dependency injection.
 You can then use it in your repository to interact with the database.

 ### Why is Hibernate Both ORM and JPA?